julep-ai/julep/docs/python-sdk-docs/julep/managers/session.md

 session_id (Union[str, UUID]): The session identifier, which can be a UUID or a
     string that uniquely identifies the session.
 - `situation` *str* - A string that represents the new situation for the resource update.
+- `overwrite` *bool, optional* - A flag to indicate whether to overwrite the existing

 #### Returns